Skip to main content

 2. introduce students to a range of current medical imaging modalities and surgical techniques

-3. enable the students to develop an understanding of cross-sectional anatomy and to develop skills in the interpretation of clinical images
+3. enable students to develop an understanding of cross-sectional anatomy and to develop skills in the interpretation of clinical images

 4. inform students of the gross and surface anatomy pertinent to venous access sites